chanyagracet/temporal-cultural-norms/README.md

 - Bollywood scraped data:
     - Download and unzip `bollywood_sub` inside the `input/bollywood/` folder on Drive.
     - Upload the unzipped folder into the folder `input/bollywood/` in your project and make sure the names match with the directory in `parser_code/bollywood_parser.py`
+* Refer to the `parser_code/` folder to clean and format the raw data to be ready for the next steps.

 *PARSED DATA*
 This includes the **matching context** results from `parser_code` files.